 Due to the fair credit reporting act, you are entitled to one free credit report from each major credit reporting agency once a year.
 You can pull these free credit reports at once.
 The three major credit bureaus for American consumers are:

-Once you get a copy of all of your credit reports, you can go over them.
+Once you get your credit reports, you can go over them.
 Below is how you can read your credit report from beginning to end to get the most information.

 How To Read a Credit Report?